samlin001/asd-codelabs/codelab2/README.md

 4. For a quickstart, use **/ws/android** in the codelab1 VM, **asd-vm1**.
     - **/ws/android** has android11-qpr2-release downloaded in the custom
     image.
     - You don't need to do this, but just for fun, you may re-sync it.
-It'll only take about 4 min. to re-sync.
+It'll still take about 4+ min. to sync again.
+Where **repo** just compare the logcal projects against to their remote counterparts to see if any update is needed.
     ```
     cd /ws/android
     repo sync -j16